kaminipandey25/kaminipandey25/README.md

 ### Hi,I'm Kamini👋

 - 🔭 I’m currently pursuing BE CSE from SATHAYABAMA UNIVERSITY
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning JAVA
 - 👯 I’m looking to collaborate on new algorithms
 - 🤔 I’m looking for help with python
 - 💬 Ask me about : I'm happy to help with anything I know ✌️